adessoSE/anki-drive-java/README.md

 All naming rights for Anki, Anki Drive and Anki Overdrive are property of [Anki](http://anki.com).

+This is a forked repository from [adessoAG/anki-drive-java](https://github.com/adessoAG/anki-drive-java), which, sadly, appears to be abandoned.
+We are maintaining this SDK to serve our [tenbergen/Automotive-CPS](https://github.com/tenbergen/Automotive-CPS) project.

 ## About

 Unfortunately, there is currently no cross-platform Java library to interface